200lab-Education/dynamic-ride-pricing-system/README.md

 ### 1️⃣ Base Price Prediction

-> Uses Gradient Boosting model to predict price from distance, time, vehicle type.
+> Uses Random Forest model to predict price from distance, time, vehicle type.
 Result is the base price for the ride.

 ### 2️⃣ Dynamic Price Adjustments